π΅π Philippines

 Terrorist and armed groups in Mindanao have historically engaged in kidnappings for ransom, in addition to bombings and other attacks.
 These incidents often target foreign nationals, including U.S. citizens, as well as civilians, local government entities, and security forces.

-The U.S. government has limited ability to provide emergency services to U.S. citizens in large parts of Mindanao.
-U.S. government employees under the U.S. Embassy’s (Chief of Mission) security responsibility are required to obtain special authorization to travel to areas outside of Davao City, Davao del Norte Province, Siargao Island, and the Dinagat Islands.
+Due to the risks, U.S. government employees working in the Philippines must obtain special authorization to travel to areas outside of Davao City, Davao del Norte Province, Siargao Island, and the Dinagat Islands.
+The U.S. government has limited ability to provide emergency services to U.S. citizens in those areas.

 Visit our website for Travel to High-Risk Areas.